ABOUT US

 The first time hip-hop captured me was on a midsummer evening when I was 17.
 Clutching my part-time job earnings, I found a worn CD in a corner of an old-town record store—on its cover, young people wore baggy T-shirts and ripped jeans, their eyes free from restraint.
 When I hit play, the drumbeats exploded like thunder, and the boldness and freedom in the lyrics pulled me into a whole new world instantly: it turned out that expressing oneself should be this unrestrained.

 Later, I became a "light chaser" on the streets.
 I saved every penny to buy oversize hoodies and cut rips into my jeans myself.
 At underground parties, I saw a girl with dreadlocks and work pants standing on the DJ stage, commanding the scene alongside boys.
 That’s when it hit me: hip-hop was never exclusive to one gender.
-But back then, clothes were always labeled "men’s" or "women’s"—girls had to rummage for the smallest size in the men’s section to get baggy work pants, while boys who liked bright-colored hoodies would be mocked for "not being manly enough."
-This invisible barrier pricked at my heart like a thorn.

 People ask me why I’m so committed to gender-neutral dressing.
 The answer is simple: freedom isn’t about others telling you what to wear—it’s about knowing what you want to wear.
 My store isn’t just a place to sell clothes; it’s a corner for anyone who loves freedom.
 Here, there’s no "what you should wear," only "what you love."
 Because the soul of hip-hop has always been boundless.